yogesh121546/Collaborative-Note/README.md

 2. **Create Notes**: Click on the " Create New Note" button to create a new note.
 3. **Edit Notes**: Click on any note to edit its content.
 5. **Share Notes**: Use the share button to share notes with other users.
+6. **Share Notes with accessType**: users can be set to either viewer or editor
-6. **See Edit History**: Click on history icon and see the previous edit history by various users.
+7. **See Edit History**: Click on history icon and see the previous edit history by various users.
-7. **Real-Time Collaboration**: Collaborate with other users in real-time by editing shared notes.
+8. **Real-Time Collaboration**: Collaborate with other users in real-time by editing shared notes.

 ## Contributing